influxdata/docs-v2/content/v2.0/write-data/best-practices/duplicate-points.md

 ```

 ## How InfluxDB handles duplicate points
-If a new point has the same measurement name, tag set, and timestamp as an
+For points that have the same measurement name, tag set, and timestamp,
-existing point, InfluxDB creates a union of the old and new field sets.
+InfluxDB creates a union of the old and new field sets.
-For any matching field keys, InfluxDB uses the field value of the new data point.
+For any matching field keys, InfluxDB uses the field value of the new point.
 For example:

 ```sh